Fred Durst teases new Limp Bizkit album art and Halloween release date

 “Instead, all [pumpkin emoji]’s will drop on Halloween,” Durst wrote over an image he called “Album Cover Piece 1.”

-While the artwork teaser doesn’t reveal too much, what it does uncover is something that appears to resemble a colourful drawing or painting – see it below.
+Durst shared another teaser piece of the artwork today (October 25), simply labelled “2”.
+While the teasers don’t reveal all that much, what they do uncover is something that appears to resemble a colourful drawing or painting – see both pieces below.

 Album Cover Piece 1#limpbizkit pic.twitter.com/ws9WZqbmCc